Zoetis and AgNext Collaborate for Cattle Industry

 All money raised benefits the three independent Ronald McDonald House Charities of Iowa located in Des Moines, Iowa City, and Sioux City.
 These three houses have served over 55,000 families from all 50 states and many foreign countries.
 Families from all 99 counties in Iowa have benefited from the Ronald McDonald Houses of Iowa.

-This event, hosted by the Office of the Governor of Iowa, the Iowa Cattlemen’s Association, and the Iowa Beef Industry Council is another example of the care the beef cattle industry has for our state, rural communities, and those in need.
+This event, hosted by the Office of the Governor of Iowa, the Iowa Cattlemen’s Association, and the Iowa Beef Industry Council.
+Another example of the care the beef cattle industry has for our state, rural communities, and those in need.

 “This worthy cause supporting the Ronald McDonald House Charities of Iowa is a celebration of our great cattle industry, and highlights how important this industry is to the state of Iowa,” said Gov. Kim Reynolds.
 “I want to thank everyone who helped us achieve another record-breaking total again this year of more than $568,000.
 This donation will be so impactful to the families served by the Ronald McDonald House Charities of Iowa.
 I applaud the next generation of producers, our youth exhibitors, for their dedication and hard work, and their drive to help others in need.”

 The Governor’s Charity Steer Show would not be possible without our sponsors, youth exhibitors and their families, celebrities, and buyers.
 Their impact through volunteering, donations, and dedication created another successful show and fundraising outcome.
-This year, more donations and support were collected in advance of the event than ever before.
+This year, collection of more donations and support in advance of the event than ever before.

-We also had two exhibitors that exceeded the threshold of the most dollars raised throughout the event from donations and the sale of their steer.
+Two exhibitors exceeded the threshold of the most dollars raised throughout the event from donations and steer sold.
 Baylen Brink raised $71,354 and Jacob Ringkob raised $58,211, which topped the previous record of $48,000.

 Not only was Pioneer Pavilion packed for the Iowa Governor’s Charity Steer Show, but more than 4,000 people watched online.
 This event has become an anticipated and loved Iowa State Fair tradition.
 It is no surprise, as it brings together what is great about our state.